 Let us now discuss the various shortcomings of centralization in an organization:

-- Slows Down Operations: The top management directs the day to day operations, and the subordinates have to report directly to the senior management.
-At times when the management is not available, the subordinates are unable to take immediate decisions.
+Slows Down Operations: The top management directs the day to day operations, and the subordinates have to report directly to the senior management.
+At times when there is no managerial staff, the subordinates are unable to take immediate decisions.
 Thus, resulting in slowing down of business operations.

-- Delays Decision Making: In centralization, the decision-making process slows down since all the decisions are to be taken by the top management.
-It is not suitable for handling emergency situations or unexpected circumstances.
+Delays Decision Making: In centralization, the decision-making process slows down since all the decisions are to be taken by the top management.
+It is not suitable for handling emergencies or unexpected circumstances.

-- Bureaucratic Leadership: Centralization can be seen as dictatorship by some, where the top management plans every course of action and the subordinates follow the instructions.
-The problem solving becomes quite difficult in such circumstances since the decision maker and the implementer are two different people.
+Bureaucratic Leadership: Centralization can be seen as a dictatorship by some, where the top management plans every course of action and the subordinates follow the instructions.
+Problem-solving becomes quite difficult in such circumstances since the decision-maker, and the implementer is two different individuals.

-- Poor Upward Communication: The subordinates are supposed to follow instructions while least attention is paid towards their suggestions and feedback.
+Poor Upward Communication: The subordinates are supposed to follow instructions while the least attention is paid towards their suggestions and feedback.
 All this hinders the upward communication in the organization.

 Centralization is taken as a dominating or dictatorial practice nowadays.
 The reason may be that the current employees do not like to be ruled.
 Instead, they feel more comfortable in the organizations which treat employees as their associates and value their knowledge, skills and suggestions.